SEO for Restaurants: The Complete Checklist

 Here’s another example of one of our search engine optimized websites:

 Insert a few main keywords on the page (whatever you do, make sure you avoid keyword stuffing – also known as webspam).
+Include long-tail keywords or associated words that people would use more often.
+Also make sure you add synonyms of your main keyword on the page, since this helps search engines understand much better what your website content is all about

 This will stop you from achieving your goal and having your page rank up among the top search results.